Stimulating Diffusion Model for Image Denoising via Adaptive Embedding and Ensembling: Rethinking and Understanding

 \subsection{Diffusion Model Pipeline}

 In this section, we give a rough introduction to the diffusion model.

 Diffusion models are composed of a T-timestep forward process and a T-timestep backward process.
-The forward process, also known as the diffusion process, gradually adds \textit{i.i.d.} Gaussian noise to the initial data $x_0$ and converges to the unit spherical Gaussian distribution.
-The reverse process is the inference process, which starts with pure Gaussian noise $x_T \sim \mathcal{N}(0,1)$ and eventually obtains the expected high-quality image $x_0$.
+The forward process gradually adds Gaussian noise to the initial data $x_0$ and converges to the standard Gaussian distribution.
+The reverse process starts with standard Gaussian noise $x_T \sim \mathcal{N}(0,1)$ and eventually obtains the expected high-quality image $x_0$.

 The forward process is changed from the previous state $x_{t-1}$ follows the Markov chain to generate current state $x_t$: